 For websites that provide location-based search, using travel time data as a feature within your search relevance algorithm significantly improves the relevance of search results.

-Filtering results using time-based criteria returns twice as many relevant results as a distance-based search.
+Filtering search results based on travel times returns twice as many relevant results as a distance-based search.
 This is because displaying results by distance doesn't accurately show which locations are reachable.
 Distance ignores real-life transport networks, local geography and congestion.

 In the following image, we can see where’s reachable within 20 km from a starting location in London.
 However, this distance radius assumes people can travel as the crow flies in a straight line:

 To compare, here are all the areas that we could reach within 1 hour by public transport:

 74% of people would rather search for locations by time instead of distance